 Here are some questions to ensure a successful acquisition strategy:

-• What overall direction does our business intend to take toward its market?
+- What overall direction does our business intend to take in relation to its market?

 2) M&A Search Criteria